jesuscc1993/anicon/README.md

 # Anicon

-Add cover art from MAL as folder icons to your anime collection.
+Add cover art from MAL as folder icons to your anime/manga collection.

 ### How do I use this?

 - Download the executable from [here](https://github.com/notdedsec/anicon/releases)
-- Run it in your anime folder
+- Run it in your anime/manga folder
 - Choose when you're asked to
 - Repeat till all folders are processed